dmritrekker/trekker/doc/source/manual/trekker.rst

 **-probeRadius <positive real number>** Radius of the probe.
 Default=0.

-**-probeCount <integer between 1 and 100>** probeCount determines the number of lines outside the cylinder.
+**-probeCount <integer between 1 and 100>** probeCount determines the number of parallel lines used to model the cylinder.
 Default: 1, i.e: by default, the radius of the cylinder (probeRadius) is zero and only a single line is used to model a cylinder.

 **-probeQuality <integer between 1 and 100>** This parameter sets the number of segments to split the cylinder along the length of the probe.
 Default=3.

-**-ignoreWeakLinks <positive real number>** If the individual data support contribution for any of the points in the probe is lower than that is specified with this parameter, this candidate probe is ignored.
+**-ignoreWeakLinks <positive real number>** If the individual data support (FOD amplitude along the direction of the segment) for any of the points in the probe is lower than what is specified with this parameter, this candidate probe is ignored.
 Default: 0.

 Seeding options